Note: This post has been updated to feature our latest recommendations as of December 2018.

-For our latest recommendation, we’ve decided to focus on the Kingston brand of cards.
+For our latest recommendations, we’ve decided to focus on the Kingston brand of cards.
 Kingston is known for providing affordable, reliable solutions for dash cams, and the Kingston Canvas Go! cards were specifically developed with dash cam use in mind.
 We’ve found the “Go!” cards to be a great fit for dash cams of every type.
-However, they especially shine with high-resolution cameras.
-With a speed rating of UHS-1 U3, they are able to write up to 45MB/s of data.
-This makes them a perfect fit for dash cams which feature 2160p 4K recording, such as the Rexing V1 3rd Generation.
-Even for cameras which record in a lower resolution, this card is a very safe option.
+Even for cameras which record in a higher resolution, this card can be a very safe option.
 Choosing a reliable card should keep you recording without fear of interruption, and the Kingston Canvas Go! cards have the ability to deliver on that expectation.

 For the price, you would be hard-pressed to find a comparable option to the Go! cards, which is why we’ve also made an effort to offer these cards at a discount when you purchase them alongside our cameras on Amazon.